 - Tech-Savvy and Proficient with Computers

 - The candidate should also understand the dynamics of the market and economics.
 These subjects would help the candidate in understanding the market movements in a better way.

 - The candidates with a commerce background will have the upper hand in the field, especially during the initial years.

 - MBA degree is also given a preference since they have the knowledge, and they have the required skill set.

 We have discussed the eligibility criteria associated with the course.
 Now, the next important thing here is to understand how you can become a stockbroker.
 In this particular section, we have listed more information about becoming a stockbroker.
 You can also start as a sub-broker and then proceed to work as a stockbroker.
 So, go ahead and check out the information below.

-- Sub-Broker – If you wish to start as a sub-broker, then you have a lot of options.
+- Sub-Broker – If you wish to become a sub-broker, then you have a lot of options.
 You can begin practising at the place of a registered stockbroker.
 You will have to trade under the membership of any registered member of the stock exchange, or you will have to work with Stockbroker’s membership ID.

 - Stockbroker – Becoming a stockbroker would need a lot of capital.
 If you have that kind of capital available, then you can start your stock brokerage firm.
 To begin, you need to have a registration with the stock exchange.
 The exchange will provide you with a registration ID after all the formality is completed.
 You should also note that you will also need to deposit a registration fee that can run into several lakhs.
 Once you have the details available, you will share the membership ID with the clients and begin trading.
 Sub-Broking will prepare you to step into the stock brokerage business.
 In addition to this, you can also get a franchisee of any existing stockbroker.